aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comment/_index.md

 ```

-Gets and sets Name of the original comment author
+Name of the original comment author

 ```
 comment1.setAuthor("Carl.Yang");